salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 For releases prior to {{ site.currentVersion }}, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS-v4.5.0/" target="_blank">Prior Release Documentation</a>

 #### Version 4.6.0
-_Released October 31, 2016, corresponding to the Marketing Cloud 2016-06 release_
+_Released November 2, 2016, corresponding to the Marketing Cloud 2016-06 release_

 * **iOS 10 Support** -- Users can now use the SDK with iOS 10.
 This update changes the handling of push notifications on iOS devices running version 10 or greater.
 The SDK remains compatible with previous versions of iOS.
 On devices running version 10, the SDK now uses the new user notification framework.
 View details here: [Use iOS 10 Notifications]({{ site.baseurl }}/features/iOS10-notifications.html).